slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

 ### KubeConfig

-If you want to permenantly enable kubectl access for the root account you will need to copy the kubernetes admin configuration (KUBECONFIG) to $HOME/.kube/config.
+If you want to permenantly enable `kubectl` access for the root account, you will need to copy the kubernetes admin configuration (KUBECONFIG) to $HOME/.kube/config.

 ```
 mkdir -p $HOME/.kube